 You don’t get to choose the exact place where you want to live, so you need to be a little flexible.
 You do get to rank your preferred regions and what size place you would like, so you can have a fair idea.
 If you get placed in a teeny town, don’t worry.
 You can often carpool or commute from a bigger place nearby, or embrace the pueblo life.
 Some people say being placed in a small town is the best thing that ever happened to them in the program!

 Now if you google the Auxiliar program you will find some negatives about it because they’re no secret.
 Some of the regions aren’t rolling in money, and the government can take awhile to release the funds to pay the Auxiliars.
 This means if you’re placed in a small school in Andalucia you may not be paid for the first few months.
 Don’t let it put you off, just be prepared!

 They also suck at communication at times and are pretty unorganised with telling you anything.
 Because Spain.
 And getting an ID card is a nightmare but that’s a whole other rant.
 Basically, research, roll with the punches and know the benefits of getting to live in Spain and do this job are well worth it.

 WHY should I apply?

 Spain is an amazing country in itself.
 There’s so much to see here, and the relaxed attitude is so different from anywhere else I’ve lived.
-I think Spanish food is highly underrated, and any place where wine and beer is cheaper than soda is winning already.
+I think Spanish food is highly underrated, and any place where wine and beer are cheaper than soda is winning already.

 Also, Spain is in Europe.
 Obviously.
 This means it’s within easy travel distance of a ton of places, and you have the entire summer to go wherever you like.
 You can earn extra money tutoring during the year and travel or go home for the summer.